vincebel7/ltdnet/README.md

 For any further questions, please email vincebel@protonmail.com

+## Known bugs (highest to lowest impact)
+- Switches can't yet connect to routers, or other switches

+- Display functions sometimes cause program to crash if a host has been deleted

+- Save files may break with newer versions (Future fix: No breaking changes in minor versions after v1.0)

 ## Scripts

 ### run.sh
-Simple run script to run *.go
+Simple run script to run *.go from source

 ### wipesaves.sh
 Clears the /saves directory

-## Known bugs (highest to lowest impact)
-- Switches can't yet connect to routers, or other switches

-- Can't ping yourself (This will be fixed with proper interfaces in v0.4)

-- Hosts ARP for their own MAC address (No adverse impact, just needless traffic)

-- Save files may break with newer versions (Future fix: No breaking changes in minor versions after v1.0)
+### build.sh
+Builds executables for Linux and Windows

 ## Version History
 What has been accomplished at each version

+### v0.4.0 - November 2, 2024
+Layer 1 rework (interfaces), frame-sending function, bypasses for self-bound traffic

 ### v0.3.2 - November 1, 2024
 Bugfixes, rework local and remote ends of switchport links